 Target Objective and Goal Analysis

-For the semester of Fall 2014, our target goal was to create a robot that could move according to a user’s wireless input.
+For the semester of Fall 2014, our target objective was to create a robot that could move according to a user’s wireless input.
 In order to achieve that goal, though, we had to set a number of smaller goals, which can be seen below in Figure 2.
 Currently, all of the goals for this semester have been accomplished.
 The robot is currently able to move in a variety of directions, all according to what the user inputs.
-As for the semester of Spring 2015, our goal will be to have a complete robot that can move according to user input and can pick up a golf ball.
+As for the semester of spring 2015, our goal will be to have a complete robot that can move according to user input and can pick up a golf ball.

 Figure 2.
 Goal Analysis for the Fall 2014 Semester